How Woolblossom Began / a 2 Year Retrospective

 I thought with this benchmark coming up, it would be a good time to refresh my website and invest some $$$ into a theme I really enjoy, hence why everything looks different!
 I also thought it would be a really good idea to use this little blog feature that Shopify has to have an area for news and updates, so for the first post I thought I'd do a little retrospective on the last two years :)

-So at the start of July, I started to apply.
+So I quit.
+At the start of July, I started to apply to some other places since, you know, I needed money to survive.
 I applied EVERYWHERE I could, Walgreens, Walmart, Texas Roadhouse- literally everyplace I thought I could handle.
 And.
 Not a single one hired me LOL.
 I had at that point a year's worth of experience at the library, on top of a high GPA, and a few extra curriculars- yet for some reason I didn't even get an interview.

 Well I NEEDED a job.
 I was living in an apartment, had bills and groceries I had to buy.
 So while I continued applying places that couldn't even take the time to send a rejection, I looked at the two stickers I'd at made up to that point.